GUIDE

 What are the 7 stages of recruitment?

-- Define the position to be filled and the required skills.
+• Define the position to be filled and the required skills.

-- Define a recruitment campaign plan.
+• Define a recruitment campaign plan.

-- Launch communication and broadcast the announcements.
+• Launch the communication and disseminate the announcements.

-- Manage applications using specialized tools.
+• Manage applications using specialized tools.

 What are the different recruitment methods?